TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/AimsunFromXTMF/AimsunBridge.md

 Below is an example of a few signal commands and the responses passed back to XTMF:
 * **0**: Tell XTMF we are ready to accept messages.
-* **5**: Tell XTMF an error occured in running the Aimsun tool.
+* **5**: Tell XTMF an error occurred in running the Aimsun tool.

 The bridge is responsible for loading and running Aimsun.
 To run Aimsun the bridge does the following:
 1. Determine which Aimsun tool needs to be run.
-1. Run the Aimsun tool with the appropiate parameters.
+1. Run the Aimsun tool with the appropriate  parameters.
 1. Evaluate the progress of the tool.
 For unsuccessful runs, the bridge is responsible for outputting detailed error messages back to XTMF.